 • Attention to Detail

-Have a good syntax?
+Have good syntax?
 Great.
 Now learn how to structure your code to make it more manageable.
 It is cool when your git repo has a ton of mismanaged, unattributed code which doesn’t have comments.
 Not only is it okay, but it is condoned.
-However, when you are in a organization which has a native code of a million lines plus a dozen APIs and libraries, all with their own descriptions and utilities, your work needs to be labeled, quick and balanced.
+However, when you are in an organization which has a native code of a million lines plus a dozen APIs and libraries, all with their own descriptions and utilities, your work needs to be labelled, quick and balanced.